amkilar/GERONIMO/README.md

 - Conducts searches among the genomes using the covariance model [Infernal]
 - Supplements genome information with taxonomy data using [rentrez]
 - Expands the significant hits sequence by extracting upstream genomic regions using [*blastcmd*]
-- Compiles the results and organizes them into a tabular format and generates a visual summary of the performed analysis.
+- Compiles the results, organizes them into a tabular format, and generates a visual summary of the performed analysis.

 [Entrez]: https://www.ncbi.nlm.nih.gov/books/NBK179288/
 [Infernal]: http://eddylab.org/infernal/
 [rentrez]: https://github.com/ropensci/rentrez
 [*blastcmd*]: https://www.ncbi.nlm.nih.gov/books/NBK569853/

 ## Quick start
 The Geronimo is available as a `snakemake pipeline` running on Linux and Windows operating systems.